Ultrasonic Velocity Profilers and Velocimeters

 What are the costs associated with a UVP or UDV?

-How works the ultrasonic velocity profile method?
+How does the ultrasonic velocity profiling method work?

-What does a sound velocity profiler do ?
+What does an ultrasonic velocity profiler do?